lukaszsamson/toxic_parser/README.md

 ## Development
 - Run `mix test` to execute the conformance harness and contract checks.
 - `NONTERMINALS_GPT.md` is treated as the canonical nonterminal mapping and is loaded at compile time.
+- Set `TOXIC_PATH` to point at a checkout of the Toxic lexer when running CI (see `.github/workflows/ci.yml`); falls back to `/Users/lukaszsamson/claude_fun/toxic` for local development.

 ## Installation